Smart Fetch (Auto)

 status: 0 means no rung produced a response at all (every attempt timed out or got rejected).
 A non-zero status plus error means the last attempt got a response, but auto rejected it (validate or otherwise).

-Check meta to understand where the budget went.
-If attempts is high and rung is fail after the browser rung, the target may need a longer timeout_ms, a stricter validate rule, or simply isn't reachable via free rotating proxies right now.
+Check meta.attempts and meta.credits to see where the budget went.
+If meta.attempts is high and meta.rung is fail after the browser rung, the target may need a longer timeout_ms, a stricter validate rule, or simply isn't reachable through rotating proxies right now.

 What Auto Does Not Do